 • Whether during business hours, after hours, or on weekends/holidays, law enforcement or emergency departments may contact the Integral Care Call Center/Crisis Helpline.
 Calls may be routed to the Utilization Management (UM) Department that is staffed 24/7/365 to facilitate inpatient (IP) admission screening and triage care arrangements as appropriate.
-Law enforcement may also elect to transport a client to Psychiatric Emergency Services (PES) during PES urgent care hours (Monday through Friday 8-10 pm or Saturday and Sunday 10-8 pm), or to any the local Emergency Department for additional crisis screening and assessment.
+Law enforcement may also elect to transport a client to Psychiatric Emergency Services (PES) during PES urgent care hours (Monday through Friday 8-10 pm or Saturday and Sunday 10-8 pm), or to any the local emergency department for additional crisis screening and assessment.
 For clients with private insurance, the law enforcement officer may elect to transport the individual directly to one of the local psychiatric hospitals for admission.
-For clients without insurance, the emergency department would obtain authorization for IP admission from the UM Department during UM twenty-four hours per day/seven days per week including holidays.
+For clients without insurance, the emergency department would obtain authorization for IP admission from the UM Department 24/7/365 (including holidays).